-- to find opportunities for self-reflection and expression
+- Find opportunities for self-reflection and expression.

 Reading plays an integral part in the Adolescent Program, bringing both factual information and the enjoyment of literature to our students’ experience as learners.
-Readings in the program range through different genres, from fiction to source documents in historical study, both of which can then be engaged in seminar discussion.
+Readings in the program range through different genres from fiction to source documents in historical study, both of which can then be engaged in seminar discussion.
 Seminar discussions also serve as a valuable tool for understanding within the frameworks of group projects, community-wide events, the consideration of philosophy and ideas, and the solving of community issues.

 Writing is also present in nearly all aspects of the Adolescent Program, including:

-- research and essay writing within historical studies
+- Research and essay writing within historical studies

-- documenting plans and accomplishments in project settings
+- Documenting plans and accomplishments in project settings

-- recording and interpreting data in science related work
+- Recording and interpreting data in science-related work

-- responding to literature, and personal journaling
+- Responding to literature, and personal journaling

 Students in the Adolescent Program take part in a regularly scheduled writing workshop.
 Here, students practice the skills of composition, editing, and publishing their work.
 Public speaking and presentation skills are also vital components of the Adolescent Program.
 Opportunities such as dramatic presentations, the presentation of research findings, and outreach through our small business ventures offer chances for the development of effective communication.